julkaswieta/pipeline-tutorial/README.md

 ![Enabling GitHub Pages in the repo](images/pages-enable.png)

 Go ahead and commit and push the changes now.
-If you still have that pull request from before open, the basic build workflow will be trigerred.
-Then, when you decide to merge it into the master branch, the documentation workflow will be trigerred and will deploy the docs to GitHub Pages.
-Try it out yourself.
+If you still have that pull request from before open, the basic build workflow will be triggered.
+Then, when you decide to merge it into the master branch, the documentation workflow will be triggered and will deploy the docs to GitHub Pages.
+Try it out yourself and make sure if your workflows ran successfully in the `Actions` tab.